IrascibleBasil/pharis-mod-list/modlist.md

 # Fixes		[<sub><sup>^</sup></sub>](https://github.com/PharisMods/pharis-mod-list/blob/main/modlist.md#jump-to-separator)

 ### [Patch for Purists](https://www.nexusmods.com/morrowind/mods/45096)
+Unofficial patch mod that takes a conservative approach to what is considered a bug, in contrast with some past(and [current](https://www.nexusmods.com/skyrimspecialedition/mods/266)) community patch projects that introduced unnecessary gameplay alterations.
+If you use only one mod, pick this one.

+**Disclaimer: Do not clean this mod with tes3cmd**

 ### [Unofficial Morrowind Plugins Patched](https://www.nexusmods.com/morrowind/mods/43931)
+An attempt to fix the many issues present in Bethesda's original Official Plugins.
+Includes fixes for all of the Official Plugins, and offers merged and compatibility options as well.

 Download:
 - **Main File**
 	- [x] adamantium armor compatibility